Advertiser Disclosure

 Introduction to Credit Card Insurance and Protection

-Next, the levels of coverages provided will vary between card issuers and individual credit card products.
-You’ll need to access your Guide to Benefits or Cardholder Agreement to determine the level of benefits available for your specific card.
-You can also call the number on the back of your card for more details on each insurance coverage.
+Each insurance benefit varies by credit card and card issuer, and the levels of coverage provided vary among card issuers and individual credit card products.
+Refer to your guide to benefits or cardholder agreement to determine the level of benefits available for your specific card.
+You can also call the number on the back of your card for more details on your insurance coverage.

-Finally, most credit card insurances are secondary to other insurance you might have.
-This means that your coverage only starts where any other insurance you have ends.
-You also may be required to first file a claim with your own insurance before collecting from the coverages on your credit card.
+Most credit card insurance policies are secondary to other insurance you might have, so your coverage only starts where any other insurance you have ends.
+You may be required to file a claim with your own insurance policy before collecting from your credit card coverage.

-For example, in the case of credit card return protection, this means you must try to collect from the merchant from which you purchased the item before filing a claim with your card insurance.
+For example, with credit card return protection, you’d first attempt a return with the merchant before filing a claim with your card insurance.

 Shopping Insurance Benefits and Protection

-Most credit cards come with some level of protection for items you purchase with the applicable card.
-Here, we cover some of those protections and benefits that could add value if your eligible purchases are lost, stolen, damaged, or if you should find a lower price.
+Most credit cards come with some level of protection for eligible purchases, whether they are lost, stolen, or damaged, or if you find a lower price.

 Purchase Protection Insurance

-Purchase protection insurance can provide coverage when an eligible product, purchased with your card, has been lost, damaged, or stolen within a stated time period from the date of purchase.
-Coverage limits per item, per claim, and per year may apply.
+Purchase protection insurance can provide coverage when an eligible product purchased with your card is lost, damaged, or stolen within a stated period from the date of purchase.
+Coverage limits may apply per item, per claim, and per year.

-Dozens of credit cards carry this commonly-found coverage.
-American Express alone offers the coverage on 62 of its cards.
+Dozens of credit cards carry this commonly found coverage.
+American Express alone offers coverage on 62 of its cards.

-The following is a sample of some of the best cards that offer a purchase protection benefit, however, you can learn more about this coverage and additional information on the cards that offer it in our comprehensive article on the topic.
+The following is a sample of the best cards that offer purchase protection, but you can learn more about this coverage and the cards that offer it in our guide to the best cards for purchase protection.

 Return Protection Insurance

-The return protection insurance benefit covers you in cases where an item you have purchased is not accepted for return by the merchant from which you purchased it.
-The coverage is limited to a specific time frame from your purchase date — typically 90 days.
+Return protection insurance covers you in cases where an item you have purchased is not accepted for return by the merchant from which you purchased it.
+The coverage is limited to a specific time frame from your purchase date, typically 90 days.

-You’ll receive a maximum dollar value per item that you need to return, and you may have to send the item to the credit card company (although not always).
+You receive a maximum dollar amount per item you need to return, and you may have to send the item to the credit card company (though not always).
+You are responsible for the cost of shipping returned items.

-Here are some of the cards on which you can expect to find the return protection benefit:
+Here are some of the cards that offer return protection:

 Extended Warranty Protection Insurance

-One of the most common credit card insurances is extended warranty protection.
-With this benefit, you’ll often find an additional year or more added to what you’d normally receive with a manufacturer’s warranty.
+One of the most common credit card insurance benefits is extended warranty protection.
+With this benefit, you often get an additional year or more beyond what you’d normally receive with a manufacturer’s warranty.

-The caveat is that the original warranty has to be less than 3 to 5 years, depending on the card, and may only match the length of the manufacturer’s warranty if it is less than a year.
+The caveat is that the original warranty must be valid for a specific time frame, typically 3 to 5 years, depending on the card, or may only match the manufacturer’s warranty if it is less than a year.

-Here are some of the best cards that come with an extended warranty plan on eligible purchases:
+Here are some of the best cards that offer an extended warranty plan on eligible purchases:

 SCROLL FOR MORE